top of page

 Edoardo Monetti is a certified professional and travel industry expert with 20 years marketing, commercial and leadership experience, including assignments with top travel/tech brands.

-With his company EM Consulting and as a mentor, he specializes in marketing and commercial innovation advice and insights for leaders and entrepreneurs.
-He is also a speaker, author of resources like the eBook AI in Travel Marketing and attends global tourism events like ITB Berlin and WTM London.
+As the founder of EM Consulting he specializes in brand, marketing and business development advice and insights for travel & hospitality leaders and entrepreneurs.
+He is also an experienced guest and traveler, author of resources like the eBook 'AI in Travel Marketing' and attends industry events like ITB Berlin and WTM London.

 My Certifications